 All Year Round or Overlapping Activities

-- Every income volunteer will be admonished to ‘Like’ the ICYE Ghana Facebook post and also be encouraged to post some of their activities there as frequently as possible.
-Volunteers will also be encouraged to ‘Share’ posts made by ICYE Ghana.
+Every incoming volunteer will be requested to follows ICYE Ghana on it’s Facebook page, “share” and “like” posts, and also encouraged to post their own activities as frequently as possible.

-- Frequent communication with both Partner and Prospective NCs to strengthen bond in order to make Ghana a preferred choice for them and their volunteers.
+Frequent communication with both partner and prospective NCs to strengthen bonds to make Ghana a preferred choice for their volunteers.

 Social Media Activities